ngkwisnu/notes-app-api/README.md

-AWS Backend Academy Project - Note API used Express.js
+# AWS Backend Academy
+Create a simple api for Note App used Express.js